tomwolfe/metamorphic-core/README.md

 ## Disclaimer <a name="disclaimer"></a>

 **This project is currently in its active MVP development phase and is not intended for production use.** Functionality is intentionally limited to the features explicitly outlined in the **Phase 1 MVP - Optimized Roadmap**.
-The **sole remaining major feature** for the MVP is the completion of the **JSON-configurable Ethical Policy Engine (Weeks 4-6)**.
+The primary focus for the remaining MVP work is **API integration testing, polishing, and documentation (Weeks 5-6)**.
 API endpoints and response formats may evolve.
 Ethical analysis and test generation capabilities are foundational and will be enhanced post-MVP.

 ---